 7. Graphic Designer

-Graphic designers are those that bring colour to our life.
+Graphic designers are those who bring color to our lives.
 They bring content to life by creating visual forms of something written or in our minds.

 If you can think of it, a good graphic designer can design it.
-They create visuals that inspire or captivate or inform a customer.
+They create visuals that inspire, captivate, or inform a customer.

-These are the people who work on ads you see on the television, on social media.
+These are the people who work on ads you see on television and social media.
 They create it and we consume the content they show us.